Lipsita-C/WordCountWeb/README.md

 A webpage to where you can uplaod a text file and can count number of words present in the file.

-Technologies used:- html, css, django
+Technologies used:- html, css, django, bootstrap, API